Skip to content

 PHP Stream Wrapper

 A custom PHP Stream Wrapper has been integrated into the VIP File System to allow for more complex interactions.
 This allows most filesystem functions (e.g. fopen(), fwrite(), file_put_contents()) to automatically work with media uploads within the /wp-content/uploads/ path.
-Most open, read, and write file-related operations are supported by the PHP Stream Wrapper, including copy(), rename(), and delete().
+Most open, read, and write file-related operations are supported by the PHP Stream Wrapper, including copy(), rename(), and unlink().

 Because the VIP File System uses an object store, it lacks a true directory structure.
 As a result: